the-suri-project/suri-docs-old/docs/en/faqs.md

 # FAQs

-This is meant to be a list of Frequently Asked Question related to the whole **Suri** project, including the domains and the protocol.
+This is meant to be a list of Frequently Asked Question related to the whole **Suri Project**, including the domains and the protocol.

 ## Bookings